lcharette/webpack-encore-twig/README.md

 $twig->addExtension($extension);
 ```

-> When using a PSR Dependency Injection Container with autowiring, like [PHP-DI](https://php-di.org), you can define `EntrypointLookup` in your [definition factory](https://php-di.org/doc/php-definitions.html#factories) and simply inject `EntrypointsTwigExtension` into your class.

 Now, to render all of the `script` and `link` tags for a specific "entry" (e.g. `entry1`), you can:

 ```twig